AviatorFlightPlan/AviatorFlightPlan/Instructions.md

 * type git pull https://github.com/AviatorFlightPlan/AviatorFlightPlan
 * __Note, this only takes the file and puts it in local storage, you will still have to use a "git push" to add this to your personal online version.__

-Video Tutorial included in the above video totorial.
+Video Tutorial included in the above video tutorial.

 ####You now have GitHub set up and you can now begin to push/pull/change files.